Alishba-Malik/docker-dev-bootstrapper/README.md

 ```

 > Installs Docker Desktop via winget.
-You might need a reboot… and WSL2 enabled… wink wink
+You might need a reboot… and WSL2 enabled…
 >

 ### 3) Jump into the container